PRAYER - Worship Commission

 Please refer to the section above on Mass Intentions to place your departed loved ones on our Prayer List.
 It is a spiritual work of mercy to pray for the living and the dead.

-Marian Devotions: Please come early to join the pastor in quiet prayer before each weekday morning Mass.
-Then stay late for quiet thanksgiving after Mass.
+Weekday Prayers: Please come early to spend time in quiet prayer before each weekday morning Mass.
+Then stay late for quiet thanksgiving after the Mass.

 Rosary for Life: On Thursday mornings, please come to the Upper Room in the parish center to pray the Rosary together for the Sanctity of Human Life.